kim-hansu/kim-hansu.github.io/_pages/publications.md

 ***

 # 📄 Korean Journal Papers
+6. (Accepted) Kim H* (2025) Analysis of research trends in topology optimization and generative AI for design for additive manufacturing. [*Transactions of the Korean Society of Mechanical Engineers A*](http://journal.ksme.or.kr/).

 5. Kim H, Lee TH* (2021) Significance analysis of input variables using bootstrap method for elastic net under sampling uncertainty. [*Transactions of the Korean Society of Mechanical Engineers A*](http://journal.ksme.or.kr/) 45(2):141–148. [https://doi.org/10.3795/KSME-A.2021.45.2.141](https://doi.org/10.3795/KSME-A.2021.45.2.141)

 4. Ryu N, Kwon K, Kim G, Kim H, Lee TH, Min S* (2019) Design optimization of wheeled military vehicle to minimize elevation and azimuth error of gun barrel. [*Transactions of the Korean Society of Automotive Engineers*](http://journal.ksae.org/) 27(4):245–251. [https://doi.org/10.7467/KSAE.2019.27.4.245](https://doi.org/10.7467/KSAE.2019.27.4.245)